yihuajack/Mathematical-Modeling-Algorithms-and-Applications/README.md

 In this repository, we use "E" for example code, "S" for solution code, "C" for independent code on the main book.

 Note that E4_21 and S4_1 gives different results from that on the book.
+E8_11 and S8_5 have the same error: "The value of 'res' is invalid.
+Expected residual series to be one of these types: double.
+Instead its type was iddata".
+S8_6_1 has the error: "Undefined operator '.^' for input arguments of type 'iddata'".
+For these kinds of error, we can just use res.OutputData instead of res to take lbqtest.
+Besides, we can use [p,q]=find(myaic==min(min(myaic))) to avoid inputs and automatically give the appropriate p and q values for ARMAX models.